Written by Seraine Page. Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

 Some people like to use dry shampoo when they’re in a pinch and don’t have time to take a shower.
 With active ingredients like alcohol and starch, dry shampoo works by soaking up grease and oil in your hair.
 This might make your hair look fresh and clean temporarily, but take note -- dry shampoo will not get your hair and scalp clean, so it’s no substitute for regular, old-fashioned shampoo and conditioner.

 To make matters worse, many conventional dry shampoos have aluminum salt, talc, and use propellants (butane, isobutane, propane, alcohol, etc.), all of which can have negative health and environmental impacts.
-As a result, we do not recommend using dry shampoo.
+As a result, we do not recommend using conventional dry shampoo.
+Instead, we only endorse the use of naturally-derived dry shampoos (be on the lookout for a Puracy dry shampoo in the near future).

 If you shower before bed but still find yourself waking up with greasy hair, there are a few options to try before giving up your nighttime shower routine for a morning one.
 From keeping a clean pillowcase to wearing a loose bun, these tips are worth a shot to stop the grease!